Renewable Energy Through Hydroelectric Power

 RP Abrasives passivates using a citric acid based passivation formula which also helps to reduce our environmental impact.
 We have 3 different passivation lines all using environmentally friendly citric acid.
 The main line consists of 7 ultrasonic tanks that measure 15”x 21”x 12” deep.
 Then there are 2 larger passivation lines that do not consist of ultrasonic tanks.
 One is 5 tanks measuring 42”x 18”x 10” deep while the second non-ultrasonic line consists of round tanks measuring 34” in dia.
 X 12” deep.

 RPA’s blast capabilities consist of 4 automated blast cabinets or tumble blasters, 3 pressure blast cabinets, 7 suction blast cabinets all of various sizes along with 2 micro blast cabinets sometimes referred to as pencil blast cabinets for a total of 16 blast cabinets.
 All this air usage is covered by a series of 4 Kaiser Air compressors with air drying capacity to run all the units at once.

 RPA’s tumble capabilities consist of 6 high energy tumblers of various sizes along with 8 vibratory tumblers: 6 bowls of various sizes and two 5 cubic ft tubs.
-Finally RPA has buffing and polishing capacity that consist of 7 buffing jacks of various sizes, 3 belt sanders, 2 downdraft tables with various air tools for deburring or DA sanding of parts and a 11 by 17 foot clean room.
+Finally, RPA has buffing and polishing capacity that consists of 7 buffing jacks of various sizes, 3 belt sanders, 2 downdraft tables with various air tools for deburring or DA sanding of parts and an 11 by 17-foot clean room.

 So if you have a surface finish problem, or are just looking for the ideal mechanical surface finish prior to plating or anodizing, RPA can happily handle any and all of your metal and plastic surfacing needs in an environmentally responsible manner.